8 Weight Is The Main Nutritional Factor Influencing Fertility

 So far, we have discussed how obesity-related metabolic changes lower fertility.
 Sub-fertility does not mean that women cannot get pregnant at all, just that it is not as easy.
 The main reason for infertility is polycystic ovary syndrome or PCOS

-In the US, up to 20% of women are affected by PCOS.
-40-80% of women (depending on the study) with PCOS are obese, and the majority of those women have fertility problems.
+In the US, up to 20 % of women are affected by PCOS.
+40 – 80 % of women with PCOS (depending on the study) are obese, and the majority of those women have fertility problems.
 Now, the question is whether the syndrome causes obesity or if obesity causes the syndrome.
 This is an important question that scientists have not answered fully yet.
 It looks like PCOS clusters in families, and this points toward a genetic component.
 This genetic disadvantage is exacerbated by environmental factors such as a poor diet, sedentary lifestyle, and weight gain.
 Environmental toxins such as endocrine disruptors are also discussed as aggravating the disorder.

-Metabolically women with PCOS have insulin resistance and low-grade chronic inflammation.
+Metabolically women with PCOS often have insulin resistance and low-grade chronic inflammation.
 Their gut microbiome tends to be less diverse with higher intestinal permeability.
 Since those women already have a predisposition for metabolic disease, their risk for T2D and CVD is increased.

 Since PCOS is currently an incurable disorder, the goal is to prevent weight gain and reduce weight by 5-10% if possible.
 Improving metabolic health will restore fertility in many women with PCOS.
 Research looking into nutrient supplementation, complementary medicines, and therapies, as well as specific diets—such as intermittent fasting, the Mediterranean diet, and keto diet—is low-quality and partially controversial.
 At this point, the main recommendation is to eat a plant-heavy, mixed, low-glycemic diet (low in sugar and refined flour products due to insulin resistance) and increase physical activity to at least 30 minutes of low- to moderate-intensity exercise.